ben-a-f/mh-service-model/README.txt

 ### Mental Health Service Model ###
 This project is a work-in-progress!

-The aim is to create a mental health service capacity-and-demand forecasting tool tht simulates patients with various characteristics occupying beds in a inpatient wards.
+The aim is to create an inpatient health service capacity-and-demand forecasting tool that simulates patients with various characteristics occupying beds in inpatient wards.

 There are three components to the project:
 - Data synthesis: Synthetic patient data will be created with various correlations and characteristics for testing purposes.